sergei-kruchinin/sergei-kruchinin/README.md

 ## Mutual Follow Policy

 I appreciate every follow and strive to follow back.
 However, please do not follow me just to unfollow later.
 I monitor such cases and consider it dishonest behavior.
+See [https://github.com/sergei-kruchinin/stop-gh-spammers] - a tool for detecting and dealing with dishonest followers on GitHub.